harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/chaos-hubs/add-chaos-hub.md

 ## Prerequisites

-1. Be sure you have a git repository for your custom chaos hub, where you will store experiments and faults.
+1. Be sure you have a Git repository for your custom chaos hub, where you will store experiments and faults.
 The repository must include two folders: `experiments` and `faults`.
 Here's an example:

 	![Private Hub](./static/add-chaos-hub/private-hub.png)